Norwalk DCF Lawyer

 What Prompts a DCF Investigation?

 DCF frequently launches an investigation into the health and safety of a child’s living situation after receiving a report of suspected abuse or neglect from a mandated reporter or concerned individual.
 In other cases, a DCF investigation is triggered by an arrest when children are present or nearby.
 A family may not realize they are under investigation until a DCF agent shows up on the doorstep asking questions.
+A Norwalk DCF attorney could help families understand the process.

 Should I Cooperate with DCF?

 It is important for families to understand that anything they say to an investigator can be shared with other law enforcement agents, including those involved with a criminal case.
-Moreover, statements and actions can be taken out of context, so it is wise to seek advice from a Norwalk DCF lawyer before answering questions or making statements.
+Moreover, statements and actions can be taken out of context, so it is wise to seek advice from a Norwalk DCF attorney before answering questions or making statements.

 It is also wise to have an attorney review any agreements presented by DCF before signing.
 Failure to abide by any terms of these agreements could give the agency the right to take additional action.